AbsaOSS/hyperdrive/README.md

 - *decoder* - decodes the payload as Confluent Avro, retrieving the schema from the specified Schema Registry.
 - *transformer* - selects all columns from the decoded DataFrame.
 - *writer* - writes the DataFrame as Parquet, in **append** mode, by invoking Spark's ```processAllAvailable``` method on the stream writer.
-- *finalizer* - no operation is carried out.

 ### Trigger
 *Coming soon.*